yasudakn/kubeflow-pipelines-clv/README.md

 ## Running the pipelines

-There are two ways to run the solution's pipelines:
-- Using Kubeflow Pipelines UI
-- Using KFP SDK

-Refer to [README](./run/README.md) in the `/run` folder  for detailed instructions on how to trigger runs.
+Refer to [README](./run/README.md) in the `/run` folder  for detailed instructions on how to trigger pipeline runs.

 ## Repository structure